Guide to Writing Effective Progress and Shift Notes for Support Workers

 Some facilities only allow the use of black pen.
 If you are part of a care team, ask your supervisor or team leader if there is a preference.

-White spaces no white spaces should be left on care records.
+White spaces – NO white spaces should be left on care records.
 Eliminating white spaces by drawing a line through them prevents additions to your records by other people.
-Yes, this is more work, however it means you will be protected from fraud.
+Yes, this is more work, however it means you will be protected from fraud and from claims in court that your notes are not legally compliant.

 Narrative documentation – Many support workers feel comfortable with this style.
 Narrative documentation provides a running chronological report of the client’s care, activities and responses over the course of a shift.
 An example of this style is as follows: